 6.1 THRUST ROD AND ROD END WIPER SEAL

-A small amount of grease (SHC Polyrex 462 Tolomatic Grease #2733-1345 [or Raque Food Systems approved piston seal grease]) should be applied to the external surface of the actuator thrust rod and rod end seal.
+A small amount of grease (SHC Polyrex 462 or Raque Food Systems approved piston seal grease) should be applied to the external surface of the actuator thrust rod and rod end seal.
 This should be applied at the same time grease is applied to the piston seal(s) of the Raque Filler.